UWTMGIS/TGIS504_Wi21/lab-4/instructions-lab4a.md

 #### For MacOS X/Linux

-*Note: as of 4pm on March 2, I have not gotten a chance to test this part of the instructions yet.
-I will prioritize doing so as soon as I am able and update the instructions accordingly if I notice anything amiss.*

 For Mac and Linux machines, you can set environment variables using the command line console.
 This is quite a bit simpler than the Windows steps, though it may not seem like it at first.

 Open your command line terminal and run the following command: